-Integrated Data Sharing
+Integrated Health Model Initiative Includes Integrated Data Sharing

 Sharing data between various organizations was never easy, even with today’s many modern advances.
-There has not been any impetus nor any motivation to have a common data model in the industry for its many different organizations.
+There has also not been any impetus nor any motivation to have a common data model in the industry for its many different organizations.
 These groups include hospitals, insurance companies, health care providers, clinics, and government agencies.
 These same organizations had no reason to share data from the bottom up; at least, not until now.

 Without the patient goals, the data consists only of the history, latest conditions and the medication or treatment.
 Setting goals will greatly improve the health care delivery, and the data stored becomes more informative.

 One of the problems with an integrated health care program is that the data does not travel well.
 Different insurance providers have their own data models.
 Hospitals have different data requirements from insurance providers, and they may also have different data models from other hospitals.
 The same is true for other stakeholders.
-This has led to a mountain of data that is not easily accessible due to the fragmentation inherent from the diverse sources.
+This has led to a mountain of data.
+Unfortunately, that data is not easily accessible due to the fragmentation inherent from the diverse sources.

 Collaboration Towards Integration